carguero/carguero_gen_queue_task_bunny/README.md

 ## Starting Enqueuers

-By default, `gen_queue_task_bunny` does not start TaskBunny on application start.
+By default, `carguero_gen_queue_task_bunny` does not start TaskBunny on application start.
 So we must add our new `Enqueuer` module to our supervision tree.

 ```elixir